 It’s actually quite astonishing how little pain is caused by some seemingly dramatic issues in your tissues!
 “The evidence that tissue pathology does not explain chronic pain is overwhelming (e.g., in back pain, neck pain, and knee osteoarthritis).”
 (Moseley)

 It all starts to make a lot more sense when you understand how the your pain system works — that pain is strongly regulated by the brain.

-Patients with stubborn pain problems should start trying to decide if they are experiencing “too much” pain — more than seems to “make sense.”
-It’s not an easy question to answer.
+Patients with stubborn pain problems have to try to decide if their pain is out of proportion to stimuli, if they are experiencing “too much” pain, more than seems to “make sense.”
+It’s not an easy question to answer!
 When we hurt, it always seems like a big deal!
-It’s just like a patient with oversensitive hearing (hyperacusis) trying to figure out if sounds are actually too loud, or just sound that way.5

 You might go through quite a few professionals before finding one who shows some “sensitivity to sensitivity.”

-Medications that work on the central nervous system are probably the most promising treatment for serious pain system dysfunction.
-Only a physician trained in the care of chronic pain can prescribe those medications.
-The best place to look for such a doctor is in a pain clinic — if you have serious chronic pain, you should start looking for one today.
+Medications that work on the central nervous system17 are potentially a treatment option for serious pain system dysfunction.
+But here be dragons: pharmacotherapy for chronic pain has many hazards, can easily backfire, and you need the assistance of an expert with a healthy respect for the risks.
+The best place to look for the right kind of doctor is in a pain clinic — if you have serious chronic pain, you should start looking for one today.